Tychobra/ambiorix-app-template/README.md

 and a link will be sent to their email address to authenticate them.
 This method of authentication does not require a password.
 We use [Mailgun](https://www.mailgun.com/) to send the emails.

+The app comes with an admin panel for managing users.
+The admin panel can be extended to handle any other admin tasks.

 ### Install JS Dependencies

 ```terminal